 - Keep your college advisor completely up to date with your plans and with the outcomes of your applications.

-The College Admissions process is often a challenging one for parents because it may represent the first time that the student is expected, by college admissions offices and by the College Advising Office at Deerfield, to be the driving force behind his/her next step.
+The College Admissions process can be a challenging one for parents because it may represent the first time that the student is expected, by college admissions offices and by the College Advising Office at Deerfield, to be the driving force behind his or her next steps.
 Parents must take a supportive, not central, role.
 Sometimes it’s difficult, but know that navigating the process is a crucial step on your child’s path to adulthood.
+Applying to college is a rite of passage that offers challenges but leads to personal growth.
+Just like taking a drivers’ license test, preparing for a bar or bat mitzvah, or asking someone to the prom, it’s something that can only be undertaken by the child; parents should offer encouragement and some logistical support, but they may not be in the driver’s seat.
 Here are some guidelines that may help:

 - Be open to new directions in your child’s life.